By Darlene Stott

 Your dog will need 10 to 14 days of rest along with plenty of peace and quiet following the surgery.
 This is intended to reduce the risk of both the internal and external stitches being pulled out, causing further complications.

-There are few similarities between spaying a dog in heat and performing a tubal ligation in a woman have her period:
+There are few similarities between spaying a dog in heat and performing a tubal ligation in a woman during her menstrual cycle: